yandex-cloud/docs/en/_includes/roles-functions-mdbproxy.md

-### functions.mdbProxiesUser
+### serverless.mdbProxies.user

-The `functions.mdbProxiesUser` role lets you [connect to managed databases from a function](../functions/operations/database-connection.md).
+The `serverless.mdbProxies.user` role enables you to [connect to managed databases from a function](../functions/operations/database-connection.md).